The team at Saint Luke’s Cancer Institute has deep experience in treating both early stage and complex cases of lung cancer.

 You may get medicine to relax you and help you stay still.
 The healthcare provider uses a small needle to put numbing medicine in your skin.
 A tiny cut might be made in your skin to get the bigger biopsy needle in.
 You might feel pressure and a short, sharp pain when the needle touches your lung.
 The needle is then put into the tumor or abnormal tissue and a syringe is used to pull out cells.
 The needle is then taken out and pressure is put on the site until the bleeding stops.
 It's then covered with a bandage.

 The healthcare provider sends the collected cells to a lab to be tested for cancer cells.
 Right after the biopsy, you'll get a chest X-ray.
 This is to make sure there are no problems, like a collapsed lung (pneumothorax).
-You may be able to drive yourself home after the test.
+You may be able to drive yourself home after the test if you were not given any medicines that cause drowsiness.
 But ask before the test is done to be sure this is OK.

 Thoracentesis